 Anesthesia guidelines [21kb PDF]

 There is usually some tightness around the neck and jaw-line after neck lift surgery.
 This can be controlled with prescription pain medication for a few days, although a small population of patients are able to treat the discomfort with just Tylenol.
 A fluffy bandage dressing is worn for 1-2 days.
 Discoloration and swelling around the jawline and neck, when present, will usually improve over 7-14 days at which point most people can return to work and social activities.
 Some techniques of neck lifting can have shorter recovery times of a few days.
+The photos below were taken at only 7 days after a lower face and neck lift surgery!

 I am interested!
 What do I do next?